-This rule would increase the assessment rate established for the Prune Marketing Committee (committee) for the 2007-08 and subsequent crop years from $0.40 to $0.60 per ton of salable dried prunes.
-The committee locally administers the marketing order that regulates the handling of dried prunes in California.
-Assessments upon dried prune handlers are used by the committee to fund reasonable and necessary expenses of the program.
-The higher assessment rate is needed to offset an anticipated decrease in dried prune production this year.
+This rule increases the assessment rate established for the Prune Marketing Committee (Committee) for the 2010-11 and subsequent crop years from $0.16 to $0.27 per ton of salable dried prunes handled.
+The Committee locally administers the marketing order that regulates the handling of dried prunes grown in California.
+Assessments upon dried prune handlers are used by the Committee to fund reasonable and necessary expenses of the program.
 The crop year begins August 1 and ends July 31.
-The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.
+The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.

 FOR FURTHER INFORMATION CONTACT:

-This rule is issued under Marketing Agreement No. 110 and Marketing Order No. 993, both as amended (7 CFR part 993), regulating the handling of dried prunes grown in California, hereinafter referred to as the “order.”
-The marketing agreement and order are effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
+This rule is issued under Marketing Agreement No. 110 and Order No. 993, both as amended (7 CFR part 993), regulating the handling of dried prunes grown in California, hereinafter referred to as the “order.”
+The order is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the “Act.”

 The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Order 12866.

 This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 Under the marketing order now in effect, California dried prune handlers are subject to assessments.
 Funds to administer the order are derived from such assessments.
-It is intended that the assessment rate as proposed herein would be applicable to all assessable dried prunes beginning on August 1, 2007, and continue until amended, suspended, or terminated.
-This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.
+It is intended that the assessment rate as issued herein will be applicable to all assessable dried prunes beginning on August 1, 2010, and continue until amended, suspended, or terminated.

-This rule would increase the assessment rate established for the committee for the 2007-08 and subsequent crop years from $0.40 to $0.60 per ton of salable dried prunes handled.
+This rule increases the assessment rate established for the Committee for the 2010-11 and subsequent crop years from $0.16 to $0.27 per ton of salable dried prunes handled.

-The California dried prune marketing order provides authority for the committee, with the approval of USDA, to formulate an annual budget of expenses and collect assessments from handlers to administer the program.
-The members of the committee are producers of California dried prunes.
-They are familiar with the committee's needs and with the costs for goods and services in their local area and are thus in a position to formulate an appropriate budget and assessment rate.
-The assessment rate is formulated and discussed at a public meeting.
+The California dried prune marketing order provides authority for the Committee, with the approval of USDA, to formulate an annual budget of expenses and collect assessments from handlers to administer the program.
+The members of the Committee are producers and handlers of California dried prunes.
+They are familiar with the Committee's needs and with the costs for goods and services in their local area and are thus in a position to formulate an appropriate budget and assessment rate.
+The assessment rate is formulated and discussed in a public meeting.
 Thus, all directly affected persons have an opportunity to participate and provide input.

-For the 2006-07 and subsequent crop years, the committee recommended, and USDA approved, an assessment rate that would continue in effect from crop year to crop year unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the committee or other information available to USDA.
+For the 2009-10 and subsequent crop years, the Committee recommended, and USDA approved, an assessment rate that would continue in effect from crop year to crop year unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other information available to USDA.

-The committee recommended a higher assessment rate based on a production estimate of 95,000 tons of salable dried prunes for this year, which is substantially less than the 187,737 tons produced last year.
-At the proposed assessment rate the assessment income for the 2007-08 crop year would be $57,000.
-The committee's proposed budget of expenses of $102,523 includes a five percent increase in personnel expenses, and a two percent increase in operating expenses.
-Combined salaries and expenses are about four percent higher than last year, or about $65,580.
-The committee also included $36,943 for contingencies.
-Most of the committee's expenses reflect its portion of the joint administrative costs of the committee and the California Dried Plum Board.
-Based on the committee's reduced activities in recent years, it is funding only ten percent of the shared expenses of the two programs.
+The Committee's budget of expenses of $58,353 includes a twenty percent increase in personnel expenses, and a nine percent decrease in operating expenses.
+Combined personnel and operational expenses are about eleven percent higher than last year, or about $42,511.
+The Committee also included $15,842 for contingencies, which is substantially less than the $19,526 included for last year's budget.
+Most of the Committee's expenses reflect its portion of the joint administration costs of the Committee and the California Dried Plum Board (CDPB).
+Based on the Committee's reduced activities in recent years, it is funding only five percent of the shared expenses of the two programs.
 This funding level is similar to that of last year.
-The committee believes carryover funds, plus assessment and interest income, would be adequate to cover its estimated expenses of $102,523.

-Although this assessment rate would be in effect for an indefinite period, the committee would continue to meet prior to or during each crop year to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
-The dates and times of committee meetings are available from the committee or USDA.
+Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each crop year to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+The dates and times of Committee meetings are available from the Committee or USDA.
 Committee meetings are open to the public and interested persons may express their views at these meetings.
-USDA would evaluate the committee's recommendations and other available information to determine whether modification of the assessment rate is needed.
+USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
 Further rulemaking would be undertaken as necessary.
-The committees' 2007-08 budget and those for subsequent crop years would be reviewed and, as appropriate, approved by USDA.
+The Committee's 2010-11 budget, and those for subsequent crop years, would be reviewed and, as appropriate, approved by USDA.

 The purpose of the RFA is to fit regulatory actions to the scale of business subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
 Marketing orders issued pursuant to the Act, and the rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.